 '''

+from datetime import datetime

+import RNS

+from RNS.vendor import umsgpack

+Let's define an app name.
+We'll use this for all

+destinations we create.
+Since this echo example

+is part of a range of example utilities, we'll put

+them all within the app namespace "example_utilities"

+APP_NAME = "example_utilities"

 A reference to the latest client link that connected

 latest client link = None

 A reference to the latest buffer object

 latest_buffer = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

 want clients to create links to this destination. so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

 server_identity,

-RNS Destination IN,
+RNS.Destination.IN,

 RNS.Destination.SINGLE,

-APP_NAME.
+APP_NAME,

 "bufferexample"

 )

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

 Everything's ready!

 Let's Wait for client requests or user input

 server_loop(server_destination)

 def server_loop(destination):

 Let the user know that everything is ready

+'''

+'''

 RNS.log(

 "Link buffer example "+

 RNS.prettyhexrep(destination.hash)+

 " running, waiting for a connection."

 )

 RNS.log("Hit enter to manually send an announce (Ctrl-C to quit)")

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

-'''

-'''

 know how to create messages directed towards it.

 while True:

 entered = input()

 destination.announce()

 RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

 When a client establishes a link to our server

 destination, this function will be called with

 a reference to the link.

 def client_connected(link):

 global latest_client_link, latest_buffer

 latest_client_link = link

 RNS.log("Client connected")

 link.set_link_closed_callback(client_disconnected)

 If a new connection is received, the old reader

 needs to be disconnected.

 if latest_buffer:

 latest_buffer.close()

 Create buffer objects.

 The stream_id parameter to these functions is

 a bit like a file descriptor, except that it

 is unique to the receiver.

-#

 In this example, both the reader and the writer

 use stream_id = 0, but there are actually two

 separate unidirectional streams flowing in

 opposite directions.

 channel = link.get_channel()

 latest_buffer = RNS.Buffer.create_bidirectional_buffer(0, 0, channel, server_buffer

 →ready)

 def client_disconnected(link):

 RNS.log("Client disconnected")

 def server_buffer_ready(ready_bytes: int):

-Callback from buffer when buffer has data available

-:param ready_bytes: The number of bytes ready to read

-global latest_buffer

-data = latest_buffer.read(ready_bytes)

-data = data.decode("utf-8")

-RNS.log("Received data over the buffer: " + data)

-(continues on next page)

 '''